-A Study to Evaluate the Safety, Tolerability, Pharmacokinetics (PK), and Efficacy of TAK-169 in Participants With Relapsed or Refractory Multiple Myeloma (RRMM)
+A Study of TAK-169 in Participants With Relapsed or Refractory Multiple Myeloma

 The drug being tested in this study is called TAK-169.
 The study will evaluate the safety,

-tolerability, preliminary efficacy, PK, pharmacodynamic, and immunogenicity of TAK-169
+tolerability, preliminary efficacy, PK, pharmacodynamics, and immunogenicity of TAK-169

 monotherapy in participants with RRMM.

 The study will be conducted in 2 phases: Dose Escalation Phase (Part 1) and an Expansion Phase (Part 2).
 The study will enroll approximately 81 to 102 participants (39 to 60 participants in Part 1 and approximately 54 participants in Part 2).

 In the Dose Escalation Phase (Part 1), the starting dose level will be 50 microgram/kilogram (mcg/kg), once weekly.
 On the basis of investigator and sponsor review of available safety, PK, pharmacodynamic, and efficacy data from Cohort 1, the dose will be escalated in the subsequent cohorts to 100, 200, 335, 500, and 665 mcg/kg, once weekly.
 A separate dose escalation may also occur in which TAK-169 will be administered once every 2 weeks.